react-navigation/react-navigation.github.io/docs/drawer-navigator.md

 - `labelStyle`: Style object for the label `Text`.
 - `style`: Style object for the wrapper `View`.

-The `progress` node can be used to do interesting animations in your `contentComponent`, such as parallax motion of the drawer contents:
+The `progress` node can be used to do interesting animations in your `drawerContent`, such as parallax motion of the drawer contents:

 ```js
 function CustomDrawerContent({ progress, ...rest }) {